Adidas Terrex Swift R2 GTX

 Adidas has come on strong in the world of hiking footwear, and its Terrex Swift series is a notable standout among the competition.
 The R2 GTX is a low-cut waterproof hiking shoe that weighs a reasonable 1 pound 8.6 ounces for the pair but offers surprisingly great protection and stability.
-After taking it out backpacking in Utah’s Canyon Country, we were impressed with the protection and toughness of the R2, although it does have a slightly stiffer feel than we’re used to.
-Below we break down the Terrex Swift R2’s comfort, weight, traction, protection, stability, waterproofing, fit and sizing, and more.
+After taking it out backpacking in Utah’s Canyon Country, we were impressed with the toughness and hiking boot-like personality of the R2, although it does have a slightly stiffer feel than we’re used to.
+Below we break down the Terrex Swift R2’s overall performance.
 To see how it stacks up against the competition, see our article on the best hiking shoes.